MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Method

 Instead of directly using multi-images for RL training, we use the state embedding extracted by the vision encoder to represent the current state.
 This approach can simultaneously integrate temporal and visual information and improve computational efficiency by avoiding repeated computation.
 We store the value, decision-action, and reward of each step into a data buffer.

 Upon collecting all routes into the rollout buffer, we optimize the policy $\pi_d$ using the Proximal Policy Optimization (PPO) algorithm~\cite{schulman2017proximal}:

 where $\epsilon$ is the clipping parameter in PPO.
-Benefit from the proposal RL training framework, MindDrive is able to be trained in a large batch for stable optimization.
+Benefiting from the proposed RL process, MindDrive is able to be trained in a large batch for stable optimization.

-Meanwhile, to mitigate the problem of catastrophic forgetting during the reinforcement learning fine-tuning phase, we introduce a Kullback-Leibler divergence loss as a regularization term.
+Meanwhile, to mitigate the problem of catastrophic forgetting during the RL fine-tuning phase, we introduce a Kullback-Leibler divergence loss as a regularization term.
 This loss function is designed to constrain the output distribution of the meta-actions of the Decision Expert.
 Its formula can be expressed as:

 During training, only the parameters of the MLP head within the value net are updated.
 The optimization is performed by minimizing the Mean Squared Error (MSE) loss, formulated as:

 Finally, the online reinforcement policy learning loss is: